Explained: Why the Centre opposed women in Army command posts

 New Delhi, Feb 05: The Supreme Court has been told that women may not be suitable for command posts in the Army.
 This is because the male troops are not yet prepared to accept women, the Centre told the Supreme Court.

-Further the dangers of women being taken prisoner of war was cited by the Centre.
-The composition of rank and file being make, and predominantly drawn from rural background, with prevailing societal norms, the troops are not yet mentally schooled to accept women officers in command, the government said.
+Further, the dangers of women being taken prisoner of war was cited by the Centre.
+The composition of rank and file being made, and predominantly drawn from rural background, with prevailing societal norms, the troops are not yet mentally schooled to accept women officers in command, the government said.

-Further make and female officers cannot be treated on par in the matter of postings because of their different physical standards and exposures, and reservations over exposing women officers to combat situations.
+Further, male and female officers cannot be treated on par in the matter of postings because of their different physical standards and exposures, and reservations over exposing women officers to combat situations.

 Explained: The Budget proposal to increase the insurance cover on bank deposits

 Opposing the plea, the lawyers representing the women officers told the court that many of them displayed exceptional bravery in adverse situations.
-They said that it was Minty Agarwal as the flight controller who had guided Wing Commander Abhinandan, when he shot down a Pakistani F-16.
+They said that it was Minty Agarwal as the flight controller who had guided Wing Commander Abhinandan when he shot down a Pakistani F-16.
 She was awarded the Yudh Seva Medal for this, the lawyers also contended.

-The Centre said that it is agreeable to permanent commission to women officers who have served up to 14 years in the Army, but not above that.
+The Centre said that it is agreeable to the permanent commission to women officers who have served up to 14 years in the Army, but not above that.
 Those above 14 years of service will be permitted to serve till 20 years without PC and those past 20 years of services would be released with pensionary benefits.

 Explainer: When a public health emergency declared by WHO